 Watch the whole story

-God performed such powerful signs for His people.
+1. God performed powerful signs for His people and revealed His will clearly to them.
 Do you think He is able to do this for you today?

 2. What is God's attitude towards sin?
 What is your attitude?